Gen-zero/sadhanaboard/DEPLOYMENT.md

 2. Connect your GitHub repository
 3. Set the build command to: `npm install`
 4. Set the start command to: `npm start`
-5. Add environment variables from your `.env.production` file
+5. Add environment variables from your `.env` file
 6. Set up a PostgreSQL database add-on or use an external database
 7. Deploy the service